Women in Vietnam

 Civilian women also volunteered and served as foreign news correspondents, worked for organizations such as the American Red Cross, Army Special Services, United Service Organizations (USO), Peace Corps, and various religious groups such as Catholic Relief Services, or served in other government agencies.

 In April of 1956 three women arrive in Saigon to teach South Vietnamese nurses medical procedures and techniques.
 This was the start of American nursing during the Vietnam War.
-In Vietnam nurses could be male or female, however the majority were women with the average age being 23.
+In Vietnam, nurses could be male or female, however the majority were women with the average age being 23.
 Tours lasted twelve months, but differences hospital size and locations made each experience unique.
 These young women were tasked with performing medical procedures in a radically different environment than their predecessors had in World War II.
 Helicopters meant that service members who would have previously died on the long haul from the battlefield could now get a medevac and be seen within minutes.
 The swiftness of this care meant a higher rate of survival, but also saw nurses dealing with more intense traumas.
-Working long shifts in sweltering and dangerous conditions nurses ensured that service members, some in their final hours, found healing and care.
-More than 5,000 nurses served in America’s longest war and 8 gave their lives.
-Their names are engraved upon the Vietnam Veterans Memorial.
+Working long shifts in sweltering and dangerous conditions, nurses ensured that service members, some in their final hours, found healing and care.
+More than 5,000 nurses served in Vietnam and eight women, all nurses, gave their lives.
+Their names are inscribed on the Vietnam Veterans Memorial.

 The civilian women of the American Red Cross Supplemental Recreation Activities Overseas were frequently known by another name, Donut Dollies.